-Requirements Includes Cost of the Following Costs Not Included in Unit Price The identification number of each well-being hand-bailed per event must be included in the application for reimbursement.
-Applications lacking this information will be returned.
-When possible, hand-bailing should be performed in conjunction with groundwater sampling.
-Personnel - All associated personnel costs such as but not limited to: scheduling of hand-bailing event, field preparation activities, all field activities associated with hand-bailing, scheduling of disposal of wastewater, all clerical tasks, and all faxes/phone calls/meetings/ letters/e-mails and any related communications (written, electronic or verbal), preparation and review of related reports/waste disposal manifests.
-Transportation and disposal of purged water from wells Total mileage for a single RAC vehicle or one round trip mileage per allowable vehicle with hotel/meals, whichever is lessor of two.
+Requirements Includes Cost of the Following Costs Not Included in Unit Price The identification number of each well-being hand-bailed per event must be included in the application for Personnel - All associated personnel costs such as but not limited to: scheduling of hand-bailing event, field preparation Transportation and disposal of purged water from wells reimbursement.
+Applications lacking this information will be returned. activities, all field activities associated with hand-bailing, scheduling of disposal of wastewater, all clerical tasks, and all Total mileage for a single RAC vehicle or one round trip mileage per allowable vehicle with When possible, hand-bailing should be performed in conjunction with groundwater sampling. faxes/phone calls/meetings/ letters/e-mails and any related communications (written, electronic or verbal), preparation and review of related reports/waste disposal manifests. hotel/meals, whichever is lesser of two.
 When hand-bailing is performed on the same date as sampling of other wells, the \$57/well rate applies to all wells hand-bailed.
 Equipment - all field equipment prorated for the time used such as but not limited to oil/water interface probe.
 Miscellaneous - bailing kit